Moving With Momentum: What Happens After You Launch

 The first two weeks tell you a great deal.
 Not just how much interest your property is attracting, but how buyers are seeing it, where they hesitate, and whether your position in the market is as strong as it needs to be.

-April is often when spring listings begin to find their footing.
-Some move quickly.
-Others need careful adjustment.
+In York, some properties move quickly once launched.
+Others require careful adjustment.
 What makes the difference is not noise or urgency, but how well that early response is understood and handled.

 The first week is about attention